vphantom/vpweb/docs/forms.md

 ## `function email_pattern(input)`

-Add a pattern attribute to validate email addresses
+Add a pattern attribute to validate email addresses Only sets the pattern if one is not already defined

 **Parameters:**